stevej2608/solid-realworld/README.md

 ## Running the project

-The project is hosted on on GitHub Pages, visit [https://stevej2608.github.io/solid-realworld/](https://stevej2608.github.io/solid-realworld/)
+The project is hosted on GitHub Pages, visit [solid-realworld](https://stevej2608.github.io/solid-realworld/)

 To download, build and run the project locally, run the following commands (pnpm is used here but npm and yarn are both ok)